OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 :::::{grid} 1 1 1 2
 ::::{grid-item}
-The Settings Panel is rarely used, but has a number of useful items that change some behaviors or alter what's displayed, or how it's displayed.
+The Settings Panel is rarely used, but has a number of useful items that alter some behaviors or change what's displayed.

 Throughout this guide, we will refer to this panel as {menuselection}`Settings`.

 We do not have time here to discuss each item---some are too advanced for this section---but here are some of the more relevant ones for the average user.

 The **Dashboard** sets what information is visible in the on-screen Dashboard.
-We discuss the particulars of the Dashboard [later on this page](#dashboard).
+We discuss the particulars of the Dashboard [earlier on this page](#dashboard).

 The **OpenSpace Engine** has a setting called Property Visibility.
 It sets the level of detailed information about an asset in the Scene Panel based on the user level you choose.
 Choices include Novice User, User, Advanced User, Developer, Everything.